runtimeverification/iele-semantics/Design.md

 * Because we no longer actually need to address portions of code by program counter in order to create contracts, we remove the EVM's CODECOPY and EXTCODECOPY instructions.
 Because these are also the only remaining instructions which require the code to be addressed by a particular byte offset, we also remove the EVM's PC instruction.
 * Transactions that create a contract now explicitly provide the binary data of the contract instead of the binary data of the initialization function.
 Contracts created in this way are not subject to the restriction that dynamic contract data be inserted, and still invoke the `@init` function to initialize the contract.
 If the contract is malformed, the transaction fails.

+## Gas Model

+Due to the changes above, it is necessary to have a refined gas model of IELE which defines gas for arbitrary-precision arithmetic operations in terms of the sizes of the operands.
+For an in-depth look at the gas model, refer to [iele-gas.md](iele-gas.md).
+However, at a high level, the main differences from EVM are:

+* Because IELE registers are arbitrary precision, we must perform memory accounting on the sizes of registerse.
+Like EVM's stack of words used for passing arguments to instructions, some amount of memory (currently 32 KB) is free per call frame.
+After that point, each successive words costs a linear amount at first, but as memory increases further, costs become quadratic.
+* Each instruction charges memory cost based on the estimated memory usage of the instruction.
+If the actual memory usage of the instruction is less than the estimate, the total memory used is revised after the instruction executes and the memory paid for is not charged a second time.
+However, unused memory is not refunded.
+* Each instruction has a formula for its gas cost that is potentially parametric in the sizes of the operands, in keeping with the fact that arbitrary-precision arithmetic can be asymptotically non-constant in the sizes of operands.
+* If memory is freed by decreasing the size of a register or memory cell, that memory can be reused elsewhere up to the same amount that has already been payed for, with no additional cost.

 # Designed Changes Relative to LLVM

 Here are the IELE design decisions described from the perspective of differences from LLVM.